 Before you begin any web design work, listen to your customers and patients.

-Examples of Customer Problems and Your Website:
+Examples of Customer/Patient Problems and Your Website:

 - Transportation brokerage customers were concerned about the location of our customer, WM Morris Enterprises.
-They wanted to make sure that their facility could handle the workload as well as, based on their location, it would be easy to manage customs and freight.
+They wanted to make sure their facility could handle the workload as well as, based on their location, that it would be easy to manage customs and freight.

 3. Establish Trust